 Bad Credit?
 No Problem!

-Over the past few years, companies have become very strict about checking credit scores before financing patients.
+Over the past few years, companies have become very strict about checking credit scores before creating payment plans for patients.
 If patients do not have a good credit score, getting a medical loan can be next to impossible.
-Moreover, even if the healthcare provider is ready to approve a patient, the companies do not permit.
-But Denefits approves financing without checking the credit score.
-So even if a patient or a guardian has a low credit score, the patient can, in any case, be financed.
+Moreover, even if the healthcare provider is ready to approve a patient, the companies do not permit it.
+But Denefits approves payment plans without checking any credit scores.
+So even if a patient or a guardian has a low credit score, the patient can, in any case, receive a payment plan.
 Because credit score is not the only criteria to assess a patient’s potential to repay a medical debt.
-So irrespective of your credit score, Denefits approve patient financing.
-Moreover, healthcare providers can finance patients denied by other financing companies as well.
+So irrespective of your credit score, Denefits can provide you with a flexible payment plan.
+Moreover, healthcare providers can offer payment plans to their patients denied by other payment plans companies as well.

 Approved Within 3 Minutes (Instant Approval)

-Unlike conventional financing company, Denefits does not check your credit score.
+Unlike conventional payment plan companies, Denefits does not check your credit score.
 So Denefits instantly approve the patient application within 3 minutes.
-Approval is immediate as soon as the patient financing form is filled at the practice.
+Approval is immediate as soon as the patient payment plan form is filled at the practice.
 At Denefits, we have 100% patient approval.

 Flexible Monthly Payments